ninjadrupal/vagrant-ansible-drupal7/README.md

     vagrant up

-Setting up the box takes about 15 minutes the first time, because Ansible provisioning script will download and install all the needed packages.
+Setting up the box takes about 15-20 minutes the first time (depending on your Internet connection), because Ansible provisioning script will download and install all the needed packages.
 You can see the webroot of the Vagrant box by going to the address [www.drupal.local](http://www.drupal.local/).
 A local Ansible action will add an entry to your hosts file for the box IP address (192.168.100.100 by default) so you don't need to alter it.